alexandergrib/ms4-store/readme_media/docs/deployment.md

 5. Go to '**User Groups**', '**Find New Group**', '**Permissions**', '**Add Permissions**', '**Attach Policies**', find the policy you created in steps 3 and 4, and click '**Add Permissions**'.
 6. Go to '**Users**', provide a name, and tick the checkbox beside '**Access key - Programmatic access**'.
 7. Click '**Next**', select the group you created in step 1, and click through to the end.
-8. Finally, click '**Create User**', and download the CSV file, which will contain your `AWS_SECRET_ACCESS_KEY` and your `AWS_ACCESS_KEY_ID`.
+8. Finally, click '**Create User**' and download the CSV file, which will contain your `AWS_SECRET_ACCESS_KEY` and your `AWS_ACCESS_KEY_ID`.
 This is the only time that this CSV file will be available, so it's very important to download it at this stage.

 ```python
 "Resource": [